 When you have a small home, you want to make the most out of the space you have.
-Practicality and design will be key elements when choosing how to furnish your rooms, and you’ll be amazed at how much bigger a home can look with the right pieces in place - you don’t need lots of space to have style!
+Practicality and design will be critical elements when choosing how to furnish your rooms, and you’ll be amazed at how much bigger a home can look with the right pieces in place - you don’t need lots of space to have style!
 Here are some ideas to help you make the most out of your home, no matter how small.

-Our final tip: make the most of the space that you do have!
+Our final tip: make the most of the space you have!
 Store upwards where possible, utilising the height of your walls.
 This could include hanging storage baskets on the back of cupboard doors, which also keeps clutter out of sight.
 Fix shelving into alcoves, using any nooks and crannies as a space to store books and trinkets.
-It’s not the size of your home, it’s what you do with it that counts!
+It’s not the size of your home; it’s what you do with it that counts!